 On each side of the barrel are one-liter terracotta wine containers from which water also emerges.

 18. Fontana dell’Acqua Felice (Fountain of the Acqua Felice or Fountain of Moses)

-This Rome fountain was designed to resemble a Roman triumphal arch.
+This famous fountain in Rome was designed to resemble a Roman triumphal arch.
 The bottom half of the fountain consists of three arches.
 The central arch contains a statue of Moses.
 This statute of Moses has been quite controversial over the years.
 Its size and appearance have been heavily questioned.

 19. Fontana del Fachino (Fountain of The Porter)

-Fontana del Fachino or Il Fachino is one of the talking fountains of Rome and is located on via Lata..
+Fontana del Fachino, or Il Fachino is one of the talking fountains of Rome and is located on via Lata.
 However, this fountain was originally designed to be a statue.
 It was created around 1580 and designed by Jacopo del Conte.
-The statue is of a man who is wearing a cap and a sleeved shirt.
+The statue is of a man wearing a cap and a sleeved shirt.

-He is carrying a barel or acquarolo.
-These barrels were used to take water from the Tiber river to sell on the streets of Rome before the acqueducts were repaired.
-Water spouts from the centre of the barrel creating a fountain.
+He is carrying a barrel or acquarolo.
+These barrels were used to take water from the Tiber river to sell on the streets of Rome before the aqueducts were repaired.
+Water spouts from the center of the barrel, creating a fountain.